Udehlee/alert-Me/readme.md

 Alert Me is a price drop alert system that tracks submitted E-commerce products and notify users when there is a reduction in the price.

 ### How it works
-A user submits a product URL which is then published to a RabbitMQ queue.
-A consumer service called PriceCheck picks up the URL, scrapes the product's name and price, and stores the details in the database.
-Periodically, another service called SendForRecheck retrieves the saved product data, scrapes the current price again, and compares it with the database stored value.
-If a there is price drop, the system triggers a notification, which is published to the price_drop_alert queue.
+The user submits a product URL, which is sent to a RabbitMQ queue.
+The system picks up this URL and processes it using the following services:

+- **PriceCheck** which  scrapes the product’s name and current price from the submitted URL, then saves the details to the database

+- **SendForRecheck** runs at intervals.
+It checks the saved products, scrapes the latest prices, and compares them with the stored ones.
+If the price has dropped, a notification is sent to the price_drop_alert queue and details are printed in the terminal

 ### Technologies Used